 From ancient to modern times, defensive walls have often been necessary for cities to survive in an ever-changing world of invasion and conquest.

-Fortresses were designed primarily to defend territories in warfare and were also used to solidify rule in a region during peacetime.
+primarily to defend territories in warfare and were also used to solidify rule in a region during peacetime.